Cannabis Addiction

 Cannabis Detox

-If you or a loved one need private rehab, please call us directly for more information.
+If you or a loved one need private rehab, please contact us for more information.
 We provide a professional medical detox and bespoke treatment programme for those in need of help with addiction.

-We are experts in treating addiction and also specialise in the treatment of dual diagnosis patients.
-We can help you or your loved one access a rehab in the UK that is CQC registered, run by qualified professionals, including psychiatrists, psychotherapists, doctors, nurses and highly skilled addiction counsellors and therapists and offers a selection of evidence-based addiction treatments.
+We are experts in treating addiction and also specialise in treating dual-diagnosis patients.
+We can help you or your loved one access a rehab in the UK that is CQC registered, run by qualified professionals, including psychiatrists, psychotherapists, doctors, nurses, and highly skilled addiction counsellors and therapists, and offers a selection of evidence-based addiction treatments.

 Following a comprehensive assessment of your individual addiction treatment needs, we will ensure that the rehab we recommend is fully capable of treating all aspects of your mental, physical, emotional and social health.